Ibrahim Idris: Governor of Kogi State

 Idris, an Igala, emerged PDP governorship candidate for Kogi State in the 2003 Kogi State gubernatorial election after defeating an Ebira leader, Senator Ahmed Tijani Ahmed at the primaries of then ruling party in Nigeria at the federal level.

 He was elected governor of Kogi State on the PDP platform in April 2003, after beating then governor Prince Abubakar Audu of the All People's Party, APP.
 Ibrahim assumed office on 29 May 2003.

-Idris was re-elected in April 2007, but was later nullified on the grounds that the Independent National Electoral Commission (INEC) had wrongly excluded the All Nigeria Peoples Party (ANPP) candidate Abubakar Audu from 14 April 2007 governorship poll.
+He was re-elected in April 2007, but was later nullified on the grounds that the Independent National Electoral Commission (INEC) had wrongly excluded the All Nigeria Peoples Party (ANPP) candidate Abubakar Audu from 14 April 2007 governorship poll.
 On 6 February 2008, the Court of Appeal upheld this ruling and ordered a new election to be held within three months.
 President Umaru Yar'Adua ordered the Speaker of the House of Assembly to take over as acting governor.

-In a repeat election held on March 29, 2008, Idris was returned as the Governor of Kogi State.
+In a repeat election held on 29 March 2008, Idris was returned as the Governor of Kogi State.
 His opponent, Abubakar Audu, challenged the result of the by-election on the basis of massive electoral fraud including violence and theft of ballot boxes.

 ADC Airlines Flight 53 'miracle'

-On the October 29, 2006 plane crash, his 3 daughters survived the accident along with six other people.
+On the 29 October 2006 plane crash, his 3 daughters survived the accident along with six other people.
 About this he claimed: 'This is a superlative show of mercy to me and my family by Almighty Allah.
 I lack words to express my gratitude to the Almighty Creator for this favour.
 I can only call on Nigerians and indeed humanity in general to join me in thanksgiving for His benevolence'.

-Personal
+Personal life and death

-Idris was a spouse to Zainab Ibrahim Idris who died on 31 May 2014 from cancer related ailment.
+Idris was married to Hajiya Aisha Ibrahim Idris, whom he reportedly married in 2017, and they remained married until his death in 2026.
+He was previously married to Zainab Ibrahim Idris, who died on 31 May 2014 from a cancer-related ailment.